modular-magician/terraform-provider-google-beta/website/docs/r/compute_machine_image.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

 * `id` - an identifier for the resource with format `projects/{{project}}/global/machineImages/{{name}}`

-* `storage_locations` -
-  The regional or multi-regional Cloud Storage bucket location where the machine image is stored.
 * `self_link` - The URI of the created resource.